geerlingguy/Imap/README.md

 # Imap

-A simple PHP wrapper class for PHP's IMAP-related email handling functions.
+A PHP wrapper class for PHP's IMAP-related email handling functions.

+This class includes many convenience methods to help take the headache out of dealing with emails in PHP.
+For example, email handling method names make more sense (e.g. `getMessage`, `deleteMessage`, and `moveMessage` along with a message id, rather than passing around IMAP streams, using many difficult-to-remember `imap_*` functions).

+Also, this class adds some convenient helpful information to emails, like the full message header (in `raw_header`), and whether or not the email was sent by an autoresponder (see `detectAutoresponder` for details).

+If you have any issues or feature suggestions, please post a new issue on GitHub.

 ## Usage